streetsidesoftware/GenSequence/README.md

 ### Cast
 - `.toArray()` -- convert the sequence into an array.
 This is the same as [...iterator].
-- `toIterable()` -- Casts a Sequence into an IterableIterator - used in cases where type checking is too strict.
+- `.toIterable()` -- Casts a Sequence into an IterableIterator - used in cases where type checking is too strict.